Fix & Flip

 What's the average profit on a house flip?
-Nationally, ATTOM Data reports gross flipping profits averaging $65,000–$75,000 per deal — but that's gross profit before taxes, carrying costs, and transaction fees.
-In South Florida specifically, the numbers vary significantly by market, price point, and investor experience.
+Nationally, ATTOM Data reports gross flipping profits averaging between $65,000 and $75,000 per deal.
+That figure is gross profit before taxes, carrying costs, and transaction fees.
+In South Florida, the numbers vary considerably by market, price point, and investor experience.
 Here's an honest breakdown of what South Florida flippers actually earn.

 Gross profit vs. net profit: what most sources get wrong